XodoDocs/itext-legacy-tmc-techblog/pdfSweep/introduction.md

 This is an autosweep example that redacts the words 'Alice' and 'White Rabbit' and 'Rabbit' (regardless of casing).
 It marks all occurences of Alice with a pink rectangle, and all occurences of 'Rabbit' with a gray rectangle.

+## Alternative example

+In an alternative workflow, you can add human verification in the workflow

+* Select those parts of the document that you'd prefer to have redacted

+* Call AutoSweep with the method tentativeCleanUp.
+This will produce a document where the content was not redacted.
+But where all content that should be redacted is marked with an annotation.
+Adobe reader can manage these annotations for you.
+Allowing you to remove redaction annotations, add extra annotations, and add comments.

+* Once you have made your final selection about which redaction annotations to keep, you can hit "apply redaction" in Adobe reader.

 ```java